How to Take DNG Photos with Open Camera on Android — Free, Open Source App

 Switch on RAW plus standard or RAW only

 Once you’ve done that you’ll need to turn RAW on by going back into Settings and then to Photo Settings where you’ll now see a ‘RAW‘ option you can select and change to Standard and DNG or DNG only.
 Some Android galleries won’t be able to see DNG files and you’ll have to install an editing tool that does.
-If you select Standard and DNG then you’ll have a regular copy that you can still see in your gallery.
+If you select Standard and DNG then you’ll have a regular copy that you can see in your gallery.

 Nifty Features and Where to Find them